Camp Fire (organization): Camp and environmental education

-Counselor in Training
+Counselor in Training program

-The Counselor in Training program is available to all youth over 16 years of age who have an interest in becoming a counselor.
+The Counselor in Training (CIT) program is available to all youth over 16 years of age who have an interest in becoming a counselor.
 The CIT program provides youth with leadership skills, self-confidence, decision-making skills and camping basics.
-Camp Fire's CIT program and manual are frequently used not only by Camp Fire but other organizations, and is approved by the American Camping Association.
+Camp Fire's CIT program and manual are frequently used by not only Camp Fire but also other organizations, and is approved by the American Camping Association.